 There are several ice cream places in the small town, including one right by the harbor.
 It’s the perfect place to sit, enjoy your ice cream and watch the world go by.

-The hotel is open all year round though the Bistro Kabyssen and its outdoor terrace is open May to September.
+The hotel is open all year round, though the Bistro Kabyssen and its outdoor terrace are open May to September.

 6. Cinnamon Bun Cooking Workshop

 Sweden is famous for its cinnamon buns.
 They are nothing like their American counterparts, which are doughy and smothered in frosting.
 Swedish cinnamon are delicate knots flavored with cinnamon and cardamom.
 And they are delicious.
 You should definitely try some for fika – they are sold in bakeries everywhere in Stockholm and Vaxholm.